 By Juwai, 14 September 2020

-Even though the pandemic and escalating economic fallout have thrown 2020 real estate forecasts off the track, disrupted supply-demand dynamics across countries and left both property hunters and sellers feeling uncertain, there are still immense opportunities for cross-border buyers who can take long view on regions where generational economic trends will drive steady price growth and provide great investment yields long after Covid-19.
+It also disrupted supply-demand dynamics across countries and left both property hunters and sellers feeling uncertain.
+But there are still immense opportunities for cross-border buyers who can take long view on regions where generational economic trends will drive steady price growth and provide great investment yields long after Covid-19.